hafsasiddiqa/Nextjs-projects/README.md

 # Digital Clock Component

-A digital clock component built using React, which displays the current time and date with options to toggle between 12-hour and 24-hour formats, select different timezones, and switch between various color themes.
+A digital clock component built using Nextjs, which displays the current time and date with options to toggle between 12-hour and 24-hour formats, select different timezones, and switch between various color themes.
 The component updates every second and is styled with basic TailwindCSS.

 ## Features